bogdando/rabbitmq-cluster-ocf-vagrant/README.md

   Pacemaker 1.1.12, while the image with Ubuntu 14.10 contains Pacemaker 1.1.10 and there is a stability issue which renders the pacemakerd daemon stopping sporadically, therefore the RabbitMQ cluster does not assemble well.

+* Pacemaker 1.1.12 seems behave better in a container, although things are still buggy, ``crm_node -l`` may start reporting empty nodes list, then rabbitmq OCF RA thinks the rabbit node is running outside of cluster and restarts.
+This was seen when using custom docker run commands, which are not ``/sbin/init``.

 * For the docker provider, a networking is [not implemented](https://github.com/mitchellh/vagrant/issues/6667) and there is no [docker-exec privisioner](https://github.com/mitchellh/vagrant/issues/4179)